Tartaric acid: Derivatives

 When cream of tartar is added to water, a suspension results which serves to clean copper coins very well, as the tartrate solution can dissolve the layer of copper(II) oxide present on the surface of the coin.
 The resulting copper(II)-tartrate complex is easily soluble in water.

 Tartaric acid in wine

 Tartaric acid may be most immediately recognizable to wine drinkers as the source of "wine diamonds", the small potassium bitartrate crystals that sometimes form spontaneously on the cork or bottom of the bottle.
 These "tartrates" are harmless, despite sometimes being mistaken for broken glass, and are prevented in many wines through cold stabilization (which is not always preferred since it can change the wine's profile).
 The tartrates remaining on the inside of aging barrels were at one time a major industrial source of potassium bitartrate.

 Tartaric acid plays an important role chemically, lowering the pH of fermenting "must" to a level where many undesirable spoilage bacteria cannot live, and acting as a preservative after fermentation.
 In the mouth, tartaric acid provides some of the tartness in the wine, although citric and malic acids also play a role.

-Tartaric acid in citrus
+Tartaric acid in fruits

-Results from a study showed that in citrus, fruits produced in organic farming contain higher levels of tartaric acid than fruits produced in conventional agriculture.